What Is Local SEO? How Local Businesses Can Rank Higher on Google

 According to Sagapixel, 58% of people search for local small businesses daily on smartphones.
 Businesses with locally-optimized websites are more likely to be displayed in the local three-pack on Google Maps as well as in organic search results.
 You can use several tactics to improve your website’s local SEO to rank higher on Google, including:

 - Local keywords: Using keywords on your website that reference your city, region, state, and so on helps search engines understand which locales you serve.
 As a result, this makes it more likely for a website to be included in online search results for those locations.
-To find keywords for local SEO, check out our list of the best keyword research tools.
+To find keywords for local SEO for free, use Semrush or another of the best keyword research tools.

 - Mobile-friendliness: If your site isn’t mobile-friendly, you’re likely losing out on traffic.
 Most searches occur on mobile devices, and many internet users use multiple device types to research local businesses.
 Ensuring your website provides a good user experience on any device (desktop, laptop, tablet, smartphone, and so on) is as easy as visiting your website on different devices.